rrlittle/edfdat/README.md

         + this function would add an entry to the directory and save the dataset object in an array of it's datasets.
         + one complex thing would be to figure out the pointer to the block where the dataset lives. we don't really have a way to find pointers between datalists.
         + this class would be a child of a datumlist, so it can calculate it's own size already (inherited from datumlist).
 You can mod the size by block size (512 bytes) to figure out how many blocks this takes. then the next block is where the dataset starts.
-    - write function. which will write the directory to a file, then fill up the rest of the block with null bytes (or just use seek to force the file to be big enough). and finally write each dataset, being sure to align the blocks.
+    - write function. which will write the datfile to a file, then fill up the rest of the block with null bytes (or just use seek to force the file to be big enough). and finally write each dataset, being sure to align the blocks.

 2. implement directory class within datfile.py